ccswbs/UoGd7-Training/styleguide.md

 ```

 ### Expanding and Collapsing Buttons
 The following code snippets demonstrates a button toggle that will show or hide the section of text below it.
 Replace 'uniqueNameForControl' with a unique name for the code snippet.
-Every time you use this snippet on a page, you will need to provide a different 'uniqueNameForControl' for that particular code snippet (eg. uniqueName1, uniqueName2, uniqueName3, etc.)
+Every time you use this snippet on a page, you will need to provide a different 'uniqueNameForControl' for that particular code snippet (eg. uniqueName1, uniqueName2, uniqueName3, etc.).

 ```HTML
 <h2><button aria-controls="uniqueNameForControl" aria-expanded="false" class="btn btn-primary" data-target="#uniqueNameForControl" data-toggle="collapse" type="button">More Info about Expandable Section</button></h2>